Preventive treatment for dementia moves towards clinical trials after successful animal testing.

 Research conducted in the US is trying to develop effective immunotherapy through a new dementia vaccine to remove the "brain plaque" and Tau protein aggregates linked to Alzheimer's disease.

 Recent successes in mice support the direction of human experimentation in the years to come, the researchers say.

 A new article in the Alzheimer Research & Therapy journal paves the way for further testing in 2020, with medical researchers from the Institute of Molecular Medicine and the University of California, Irvine (UCI) working on a successful vaccine formulated by Prof. Nikolai Petrovsky.

-The latest research aims to find a new treatment to remove the accumulated beta-amyloid (Aβ) plaques and neurofibrillary tangles composed of hyperphosphorylated tau, which together lead to the neurodegeneration and cognitive decline of Alzheimer's disease.
+The latest research aims to find a new treatment to remove accumulated beta-amyloid (Aβ) plaques and neurofibrillary tangles composed of hyperphosphorylated tau, which together lead to the neurodegeneration and cognitive decline of Alzheimer's disease.

 Alzheimer's disease (AD) is the leading cause of age-related dementia, affecting approximately 5,7 million people in the US.
 The main challenges they include a lack of effective treatments, reliable biomarkers, or preventative strategies.

-The Professor of the Institute of Molecular Medicine Anahit Ghochikyan and colleagues, UCI associate professors Hvat Davtyan and Mathew Blurton-Jones and other co-authors tested the universal multiTEP platform-based vaccines formulated in the adjuvant developed in Professor Petrovsky's Australian laboratory.
+The Professor of the Institute of Molecular Medicine Anahit Ghochikyan and colleagues, UCI associate professors Hvat Davtyan and Mathew Blurton-Jones and other co-authors tested universal multiTEP platform-based vaccines formulated in the adjuvant developed in Professor Petrovsky's Australian laboratory.